-Graduation to Vocation: Protecting Our Natural Environment
+Graduation to Vocation: Jenny Oren is Protecting the Natural Environment

 Jenny Oren is graduating with an undergraduate degree in Fisheries, Wildlife and Conservation Biology, with a concentration in Conservation.
 She is a College of Natural Resources scholarship recipient.